manakiaHk/WCBlock/README.md

-# WCBlock
+## WCBlock
-a lightweight block library of UIKit extension , it will  make your code more  simple , and you will love it for ever
+ * a lightweight block library of UIKit extension , it will  make your code more  simple , and you will love it for ever

-# use as follow
+## How To Get Started

-##   you need import "WCBlock.h"
+## Manual import

-#import "WCBlock.h"
+    * Drag the folder "WCBlock"  to your project
+    * Import the main file：`#import "WCBlock.h"`
+## Installation with CocoaPods

 ```ruby
 source 'https://github.com/manakiaHk/WCBlock.git'